 - Non-profit properties include schools, churches, synagogues, mosques, temples, hospitals, government buildings, etc.

 - Commercial or rental properties are NOT eligible to participate.

 - Driveways are NOT eligible, since they are private property.

 How Do I Know If My Sidewalk Needs Repair?

 Look for uplifted, cracked or deteriorated sidewalk.
 A basic guideline is that breaks bigger than three quarters (3/4) of an inch should be reported.

 Cracks may indicate root growth.
 This means sidewalks that look like the picture on the right should be reported.
 Reporting early on allows for repair teams to redirect tree roots before irreparable damage is done to the tree and/or sidewalk.

 How To Participate

-- Then, they will inspect the sidewalk to determine if it meets the City's permanent repair criteria.
+- City staff will inspect the sidewalk to determine if it meets the City's permanent repair criteria.

 - If repair criteria is met, City staff will provide a cost estimate for permanent repair.

 - The City's contractor will perform the permanent repair at a later date.